 Price by 1-70 Grade (Latest Auction Records Included)

-Market performance reflects the rarity of this dual error proof coin.
-A PR67RD example sold for $1,555 in 2021, indicating collector interest in varieties that combine proof coinage with doubled die errors on both sides.
+A PR67RD example sold for $1,555 in 2021, indicating collector interest in this rare variety combining proof coinage with doubled die errors on both sides simultaneously.

 1955 DDO & DDR FS-103/801 Wheat Penny (RD) Price/Grade Chart